Hoyasumii/avengers-endgame/README.md

 [With that, Tony turns the helmet off.
 He rubs his thumb over the left eye, and then leans down, to what would be his last sleep.
 Nebula walks over to him, and carries him to Drax's seat, and lies him there.
 She walks away dejected.]

 [A vast bluish nebula illuminates the space surrounding them.
 Cut to a shot of Tony's face, which for the first time shows age and weakness.
 There is a light on his face, which grows brighter and brighter until he's forced to open his eyes.
-The camera pans around to the light source, which is slowly revealed to
+The camera pans around to the light source, which is slowly revealed to b